JayaramHarry/TANN-TRIM-Online-Store-SaleAssist.AI/README.md

 Styling: CSS
 Data Fetching: Axios
 Deployment: Netlify

 Instructions for Running the Project Locally
-Clone the repository to your local machine:
+Clone the repository to your local machine: git clone <repository_url>

-bash
-Copy code
-git clone <repository_url>
-Navigate to the project directory:
+Navigate to the project directory: cd tann-trim-online-store

-bash
-Copy code
-cd tann-trim-online-store
-Install dependencies using npm or yarn:
+Install dependencies using npm or yarn: npm install

-arduino
-Copy code
-npm install
 # or
 yarn install

 Start the development server:

-sql
-Copy code
 npm start
 # or
 yarn start

 Open your browser and go to http://localhost:3000 to view the application.

 Deployed Site